-Ronald J. Williams introduced the REINFORCE-family of algorithms in 1992 on a paper titled: "Simple Statistical Gradient-Following Algorithms for Connectionist Reinforcement Learning."
+Ronald J. Williams introduced the REINFORCE family of algorithms in 1992 in a paper titled "Simple Statistical Gradient-Following Algorithms for Connectionist Reinforcement Learning."

-In 1986, he co-authored a paper with Geoffrey Hinton et al. called "Learning representations by back-propagating errors," triggering growth in ANN research at the time.
+In 1986, he coauthored a paper with Geoffrey Hinton et al. called "Learning representations by back-propagating errors," triggering growth in artificial neural network (ANN) research at the time.